phelipetls/blog/content/posts/improving-the-android-studio-experience-in-dwm/index.md

 ```

 As you can see, it's pretty simple, `XGetTransientForHint` assigns a `Window`
-to the `trans` variable, if it succeeds, and then we get the respective
+to the `trans` variable (if it succeeds), and then we get the respective
 `Client` with the `wintoclient` function.

 This example provided me with enough knowledge to solve most of my problems:

 - I don't want them in the taskbar.
 - I don't want them in the monocle layout count.
-- I never want to focus on these transient windows with the keyboard.
+- I never want to focus them with the keyboard.
 - When I apply the nth tag to the leader window, the same tag should be applied
   to its transient windows.
 - On floating layout, if I focus on a leader window, I want its transient